chauff/cse1500-web-transcripts/Lecture-node.md

 While Ajax is a mainstay of today's web, it has issues:

-- The server cannot **push** data to the client, it can only respond to HTTP requests, thus requiring a form of **polling** (as we saw in the Twitter example) to simulate the desired push-based behaviour.
+- The server cannot **push** data to the client, it can only respond to HTTP requests, thus requiring a form of **polling** to simulate the desired push-based behaviour (for example, a user's Twitter timeline is updated by making requests to Twitter's servers every few seconds).
 This is resource-intensive on both the client and the server-side.
-- Every time data is requested and sent, an entire HTTP message is required - this has a considerable amount of overhead if the data to send is only a few bytes (e.g. in a chess game, we may just send a single move such as `b2b4` at a time - that's four characters in total).
+- Every time data is requested and sent, an entire HTTP message is required - this has a considerable amount of overhead if the data to send is only a few bytes (as an example, in a chess game, we may just send a single move such as `b2b4` at a time - that's four characters in total).
-- The client-side script has to track the mapping from outgoing connections to the incoming connection (in cases where a client make requests to multiple servers).
+- The client-side script has to track the mapping from outgoing connections to the incoming connection (in cases where a client makes requests to multiple servers).

 The WebSocket protocol (defined in [RFC 6455](https://tools.ietf.org/html/rfc6455)) was designed to overcome those issues, as stated in its RFC abstract: